How to Rank Your Business on Google Maps (Step-by-Step)

 Do backlinks matter for Google Maps rankings?

-They can help broader authority, but many businesses first unlock results through profile quality, reviews, and landing-page alignment before links become the main bottleneck.
+They can help broader authority, but many businesses see the first gains through profile quality, reviews, and landing-page alignment before links become the main bottleneck.

 Is Google Maps ranking mostly about distance?